 Instructional Methods: This is an asynchronous online course.
-This means all course content will be delivered in Canvas and we will not be meeting as a class at a specific time or place.
-Instead, lectures and assignments will be posted in modules to be completed at a time of your own choosing within the given time parameters.
-Lectures will be in video form, and will often include information not covered in your textbook readings.
-At different points of the semester, students will also be required to read and watch additional materials posted in Canvas.
+This means we will not be meeting as a class at a specific time or place.
+Instead, course materials and assignments will be posted in Canvas modules to be completed at a time of your own choosing within the given time parameters.
+Lectures will be in video form, and will often include information not covered in your readings.
+At different points of the semester, students will also be required to read and watch additional posted materials.
 Students will be given access to new modules every one to two weeks with tasks to complete.
+It's critical for students to review all the published information on the course homepage during the first week of the semester.
+During the remainder of the semester students should regularly check Canvas for announcements and carefully read each published Module Details page (found at the top of each module) for information on assignments and exams.
 Here are some more important details about the course: